peterhry/peterhrynkow.com/resume.md

 Responsibilities:

-- Scoping, documenting, and overseeing the development of major features
+- Scoping, documenting, and overseeing the development of a SaaS market research platform
 - Serving as **Scrum Master** during development sprints
 - Coaching, mentoring, and motivating the development team
 - Championing a culture of excellence and accountability within the organization